One source of truth

 Three jobs, one system.

-architrace sits between your scattered sources and the systems that consume decisions.
+architrace sits between your scattered sources and the systems that consume governing context.
 It consolidates, curates, and serves — so agents, CI, and reviewers read from the same base.

 01 consolidate